objectiv/objectiv.io/blog/2022-04-21 No Tracking Plan.md

 <BlogImage url='img/blog/open_taxonomy.png'
   caption="The open analytics taxonomy" />

 It’s designed to capture rich user behaviour data that covers a broad spectrum of product analytics use cases.
-Objectiv’s tracker uses it to validate all collected data.
+Objectiv’s [tracking SDK](https://objectiv.io/docs/tracking/) uses it to [validate all collected data](http://localhost:3000/blog/release-0.0.15-core-tracker-validation/).
 This ensures it is ready for modeling without any cleaning or transformation.

 As a result of high data consistency, all models that embrace the open analytics taxonomy can be shared and reused between teams, projects & platforms.